seltmann/breeding_bird_symbiota/README.md

-## Santa Barbara Breeding Bird Survey GBIF Upload
+## Santa Barbara Breeding Bird Study GBIF Upload

 [```Citation```](#Citation) / [```Data Definitions```](#data-definitions) / [```Included Resources```](#included-resources) /  [```Data Issues```](#data-issues)

 ### Description
-This GitHub repository contains scripts that take data from the [Santa Barbara Breeding Bird Survey](https://santabarbaraaudubon.org/santa-barbara-county-breeding-bird-study/) and format in Darwin Core for export to Global Biodiversity Information Facility (GBIF)
+This GitHub repository contains scripts that take data from the [Santa Barbara Breeding Bird Study](https://santabarbaraaudubon.org/santa-barbara-county-breeding-bird-study/) and format in Darwin Core for export to Global Biodiversity Information Facility (GBIF)

 ### Citation
-Katja C. Seltmann (March 2021) Breeding Bird Survey Formatted for Symbiota or GBIF Upload.
+Katja C. Seltmann (March 2021) Breeding Bird Study Formatted for Symbiota or GBIF Upload.

 ### Data Definitions
 The definitions of the columns of the spreadsheet are described here.
 If these correspond with Darwin Core they are mapped to those classes.

 * **occurrenceID** [DWC:occurrenceID](http://rs.tdwg.org/dwc/terms/occurrenceID) : Corresponds to record_number column in the orignial spreadsheet.
+* **catalogNumber** [DWC:catalogNumber](http://rs.tdwg.org/dwc/terms/catalogNumber) : Corresponds to record_number column in the orignial spreadsheet.
 * **basisOfRecord** [DWC:BasisOfRecord](http://rs.tdwg.org/dwc/terms/basisOfRecord) : The specific nature of the data record.
-For observations in the Breeding Bird Survey use HumanObservation.
+For observations in the Breeding Bird Study use HumanObservation.
 This field was added.
 * **country** [DWC:country](http://rs.tdwg.org/dwc/terms/country) : All survey records are from Santa Barbara County, California.
 This field was added.
 * **stateProvince** [DWC:stateProvince](http://rs.tdwg.org/dwc/terms/stateProvince) : All survey records are from Santa Barbara County, California.
 This field was added.
 * **county** [DWC:county](http://rs.tdwg.org/dwc/terms/county) : All survey records are from Santa Barbara County, California.
 This field was added.